 Do I need a scan for my back pain?

-X-rays and CT scans are the first choice for scans as they cost significantly less then MRI scans and can be very effective at ruling out serious pathologies such as tumours.
-Both of these forms of imaging have high levels of radiation, therefore exposure should be limited to preserve health.
-MRI scans provided more detailed images with no radiation however these are very costly and are not always the best option of scan for the particular issue.
+X-rays and CT scans are the first choices as they cost significantly less than MRI scans and can effectively rule out serious pathologies such as tumours.
+Both of these forms of imaging have high levels of radiation.

-What many people find difficult to understand is that structural changes do not always correlate with pain.
-Most changes that occur to our spine are a normal part of aging.
-Often if changes happen slowly, over a period of time we are unaware of them and we feel no pain from them.
+What many people find difficult to understand is that structural changes to the spine and discs do not always correlate with back pain.
+Most changes that occur to our spine are a normal part of ageing.
+Often, if changes happen slowly, over a period of time, we are unaware of them, and we feel no pain from them.

 The graph below shows the findings from a study looking at MRI scans of the lumbar spine (low back) of individuals aged between 20 and 80.
-All participants who were canned where pain free.
+All participants who were scanned were pain-free.
 The bars represent the percentage of people that had positive MRI results for the various physical changes listed.

-You can see from this graph that as we age we are more likely to develop various physical changes in our spine.
-These are normal signs of aging, a bit like wrinkles on our skin.
-We could argue whether these actually are ‘abnormal’ findings.
-If 84% of 80 year olds have a disc bulge this seems more like a ‘normal’ finding for this age group.
+You can see from this graph that we are more likely to develop various physical changes in our spine as we age.
+These are normal signs of ageing, like wrinkles on our skin.
+We could argue whether these are ‘abnormal’ findings.
+If 84% of 80-year-olds have a disc bulge, this seems more like a ‘normal’ finding for this age group.

 If you still have some unanswered questions or want to talk to a physio about any specific concerns that you may have, please get in touch with the Flawless Physio team here.